This post may contain paid links to my personal recommendations that help to support the site!

 By following these tips, you’ll be well on your way to nailing your data engineer interview.

-Data engineering is a rapidly changing field, and new technologies are constantly being developed.
+Data engineering is a rapidly changing field, and new data management software are constantly being developed.

 To stay ahead of the curve and show interviewers that you know your stuff, it’s also important to stay up-to-date with the latest trends in data engineering.